 The European market potential for software development services

 The European market for software development services is growing.
-The shortage of software developers is pushing European companies towards outsourcing their software development.
-In addition to offering cost savings, outsourcing allows these companies to stay focused on their core business.
-The most important driver of demand is digital transformation and automation, which is accelerated by the current pandemic.
-Relatively new technologies such as artificial intelligence and the Internet of Things could offer you opportunities.
+The shortage of software developers is pushing European companies towards outsourcing.
+The most important driver of demand is digital transformation and automation, which is accelerated by the COVID-19 pandemic.
+Cybersecurity is a top priority, especially now that companies are moving into the cloud.

 Contents of this page